Has the 66-Year Riddle to VERTIGO, Hitchcock’s Masterpiece, Finally Been Solved?

 Forget the Opening Scene

-The opening scene of Vertigo makes no sense at all.
-It is meant to be purely cinematic and create a slight sense of excitement in an otherwise, seemingly, a dull movie.
-Think about it, a 50-year-old man is dangling from a flimsy rain gutter, six stories high.
+The opening scene of Vertigo isn’t realistic.
+Even for a movie script, taking all sorts of creative license, it makes no sense.
+Detectives and officers do not jump roof tops with 10-foot gaps, specially those who have been on the force a couple of decades.
+The opening scene is meant to be purely cinematic and to create a slight sense of excitement in an otherwise, seemingly, a dull movie.
+Think about it, a 50-year-old detective is dangling from a flimsy rain gutter by the tips of his fingers, six stories high.
 How can he ever survive this?
 He can’t.
-By the time the fire department arrives to try to save him, some 15 to 20 mins later, he would have been long dead.
-This scene is meant as a diversion, which is a tactic all illusionists use (stage “magicians”) to divert your attention from what’s really happening on stage.
+By the time the fire department tries to save him, some 10 to 15 mins later, he would have been long dead.
+This scene is meant as a diversion, which is a tactic all illusionists (stage magicians) use to divert your attention from what’s really happening on stage.
 Hitchcock is pulling your strings.
 This impossible, implausible and completely illogical scene never happened.
 It is here only to add merit to the point I am raising in this article that Vertigo is a nightmarish loop of imaginary events running continuously through the mind of a near-comatose patient.

 Intentional Plot Holes like Swiss Cheese